FrSkyRC/ETHOS-Feedback-Community/lua/frsky/ethos_lua_manifest.md

 - `RADIO:/scripts/A/B/...`

-not:

-- `RADIO:/scripts/A/...`

-Current spec does **not** support stripping the outer directory (e.g. `B`) automatically.
-If you want files directly under `A`, either:

-1. Repackage so script files are placed at ZIP root and point `files` to root paths;
-2. List exact source paths in `files` to match desired layout (not ideal for large packages).
+If you want files directly under `A` without the extra `B/` segment, either repackage with files at ZIP root, or set `folder` to match the ZIP's top-level directory name so the matching segment is stripped (see above).

 ## Minimal Example